-In 2004 Wright was chosen to give the prestigious CBC Massey Lectures, broadcast on national radio in Canada, Australia, and the USA; and published to critical acclaim as A Short History of Progress.
-Wright examines what he calls the “progress trap,” noting patterns of overpopulation and environmental destruction among ancient civilizations as a warning for our modern world.
+In 2004 he was chosen to give the prestigious CBC Massey Lectures, which were broadcast on national radio in Canada, Australia, and the USA, and these were published to critical acclaim as A Short History of Progress.
+In this series he examined what he calls the “progress trap,” noting patterns of overpopulation and environmental destruction among ancient civilizations as a warning for our modern world.
 A Short History of Progress went on to win the Libris Award for Nonfiction Book of the Year, and inspired the 2011 Martin Scorsese documentary Surviving Progress.

 Wright’s first novel, A Scientific Romance, won Britain’s David Higham Prize for Fiction and was chosen a book of the year by the New York Times, the Sunday Times, and the Globe & Mail.
 His other bestsellers include Time Among the Maya and Stolen Continents, a history of the Americas since Columbus which won the Gordon Montador Award and was chosen a book of the year by the Independent and the Sunday Times.

 Wright lives on Canada’s West Coast.
-His latest novel, The Gold Eaters, was published by Hamish Hamilton/Penguin Canada and Riverhead/Penguin USA in fall 2015.
+His latest novel, The Gold Eaters, was published by Hamish Hamilton/Penguin Canada and Riverhead/Penguin USA in the fall of 2015.